oliverkuchies/folio/src/content/blog/overcoming-the-legacy-stack-blues.md

 ```

 Tada!
 And just like that we've cleaned up the legacy code to be more manageable and testable.
 We could isolate the tests to target TidyView, with the parameters supplied by the legacy code (to best replicate the environment).

+If you ever notice spaghetti code in your code base, try decoupling it in a separate repository (or folder) with build processes that are adopting latest standards.
+This will improve your velocity as a software engineer and will increase the quality of the code you produce.

 ##### Creating meaningful API contracts to share with front-end engineers

 A fundamental way that we improved overall developer speed was enabling front-end engineers to work without needing to build against prebuild APIs.